 2. AGRICULTURAL EXTENSION

-This is another too agricultural course.
-Over the years the role of Agricultural Extension personnel cannot be emphasized in the Agricultural field.
+This is another agricultural course.
+Over the years, the role of Agricultural Extension personnel has not been emphasized in the Agricultural field.

 There are many employers that hire agricultural extension agents, but basically, they are usually affiliated with government agencies at the federal, state, or local levels.
 Agricultural extension agents may also find employment with land-grant universities, research organizations, and community education groups.
 Some agents also teach courses through universities and colleges.

-It is a very interesting course that gives you an opportunity to travel and socialize with people of different cultures.
+It is a very interesting course that gives you the opportunity to travel and socialize with people of different cultures.

 3. FOOD SCIENCE AND TECHNOLOGY

 FST is also one of the top Agricultural courses worth studying.
-Food science is the study of the physical, chemical and biological makeup of food, the causes of food deterioration and the concepts involved in food processing.
-Food scientists and technologists apply scientific disciplines including chemistry, engineering, microbiology, and nutrition to the study of food to improve the safety, nutrition, wholesomeness and availability of food.
+Food science is the study of the physical, chemical, and biological makeup of food, the causes of food deterioration, and the concepts involved in food processing.
+Food scientists and technologists apply scientific disciplines including chemistry, engineering, microbiology, and nutrition to the study of food to improve its safety, nutrition, wholesomeness, and availability.

-The Food Science and Technology programme is designed to provide training on:
+The Food Science and Technology program is designed to provide training on:

-- Design and maintenance of food process machineries.
+- Design and maintenance of food processing machines

 - Testing the quality and safety of food